autodatadirect/use-async-ops/README.md

 # Async-Ops
 Async-Ops is a library for performing asynchronous service calls in Redux applications.
-Async-Ops is optimized for use with [Redux-Sagas](https://redux-saga.js.org/).
+Async-Ops is made for use with [Redux-Sagas](https://redux-saga.js.org/).

+## Motivations
+> Why does Async-Ops exist?
+What problem is this library trying to solve?

+When using Redux with Redux-Sagas, asynchronous options end up being fairly complicated.
+By using a separate saga for each service call, you have to create boilerplate code for action types, action creators, sagas, and reducers.
+These bits of code end up being duplicative and cluttering up the code base.

+Other libraries exist for handling asynchronous actions, usually by including middlewares.
+However, if you are already using the Redux-Saga middleware, it adds an extra layer of complication to add a new middleware on top of Redux-Sagas.

+**Async-Ops** uses the Redux-Saga middleware to handle asynchronous operations, unifying all types of async calls under a small number of actionTypes which are handled by a single saga.
+Whenever you want to add a new asynchronous operation, all that you need to do is create an operation method using whatever technology you like (we like to use the Javascript `fetch` API for simplicity), register that operation, and fire the Async-Ops actions with the registered name and, boom.

 ## Usage
 Async-Ops is available on npm with the following command: